Most Valuable Barry Bonds Rookie Card Fan Favorite

 Short (Less than 1 year)

-Unless someone gives his home run record a chase in 2021, we don’t see anything coming that will move the needle in the short term.
+Unless someone gives his home run record a chase this year, we don’t see anything coming that will move the needle in the short term.
 In fact, if someone like Aaron Judge actually comes close to Bonds’ single season record it may even draw more attention to these cards.
 If you’re thinking short, buy in the off-season and look for a profit once the season heats up.
-7/10

 Medium (1 to 5 years)

 While not our favorite strategy, this is an interesting play because there’s an outside chance the Hall of Fame voters soften on the steroid era at some point in this time frame.
 And if they do, Bonds should be the first they let it.
 Such an event is sure to drive the prices of your Barry Bonds rookie card to new levels.
 And if that doesn’t happen you should still see some decent appreciation along with the general market.
-8/10

 Long (5 years plus)

 Speaking of best of all time, here are some other names in that argument.
 Babe Ruth, Ted Williams, Ty Cobb, Henry Aaron, Lou Gehrig, Willie Mays, Stan Musial.
 Do you know what these players have in common (besides the gaudy stats they produced)?
 Baseball cards with a photo of one of these guys on the front are worth LOTS OF MONEY.
 You get the picture.
 If you own one of the most valuable Barry Bonds rookie cards a long term investment is the way to go.